Peckoltia capitulata

-Peckoltia capitulata is a species of catfish in the family Loricariidae.
-It is native to South America and occurs in the Approuague River in French Guiana.
+Peckoltia capitulata is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armoured catfishes, and the subfamily Hypostominae, the suckermouth catfishes.
+This catfish is found in South America where it is only known from the Approuague River in French Guiana.
 The species was initially collected from a part of the river with a swift, strong current, which was unusually turbid at the time due to illegal gold mining activities in the area.

 The species reaches a size of 7.6 cm (3 inches) standard length (SL).
 Its specific epithet, capitulata, is derived from Latin and refers to the species characteristically small head.